ysa257/ME369P-Group-11/README.md

    if strangers:
       red LED on
       send a photo of the stranger to houseowners' e-mail
-else:            # No face detected within 30 secs camera stop running
+else:                                                      # No face detected within 30 secs camera stop running                                     # To save energy and increase running speed